corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/corda-firewall-configuration-file.md

 #### CorDapps installation

 In the node’s base directory create `cordapps` sub-directory and install all the required CorDapps you intend to work with.
-In this example we are going to use Finance CorDapp which is supplied as part of Corda: Enterprise Edition  distribution.
+In this example we are going to use Finance CorDapp which is supplied as part of Corda Enterprise distribution.

 #### DB drivers installation

 As discussed above each of the nodes will be using database to store node’s data.
-Corda: Enterprise Edition  supports a number of databases, however in order for a Corda Node to store its data in the DB, a JDBC driver needs to be installed into `drivers` sub-directory.
+Corda Enterprise supports a number of databases, however in order for a Corda Node to store its data in the DB, a JDBC driver needs to be installed into `drivers` sub-directory.

 In this example we are using MSSql Server DB, therefore `mssql-jdbc-6.4.0.jre8.jar` will be installed.